Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 ```

 This code gets the todo list items associated with their owner, which is the identity of the user using the Web API.
 It also adds todo list items associated with the same user.
-There is no persistence as implementing token persistence on the service side would be beyond the scope of this sample
+There is no persistence as implementing token persistence and todo item persistence on the service side would be beyond the scope of this sample

 #### Add a AadIssuerValidator file under a new Extensions folder